Beaches in and around Oban

 Ganavan Sands

-Ganavan Sands and her smaller sister Wee Ganavan are probably the most famous beaches near Oban and best known.
-This is for several reasons – not only are they brilliantly accessible with a short distance from Oban town itself; but also because they offer breathtaking views and location to wile away a few hours during your trip.
+Ganavan Sands and her smaller sister, Wee Ganavan, are probably the most famous beaches near Oban.
+This is for several reasons – not only are they brilliantly accessible with a short distance from Oban town itself, but also because they offer breathtaking views and a location to wile away a few hours during your trip.
 It is also a favourite amongst locals due to its highlights and proximity to town.

 It is popular with wild swimmers and water sports enthusiasts as it is a perfect spot for paddleboarding and similar activities.
 It is a good spot to begin a series of walking routes as well – going towards Dunbeg, or the coastal trail towards Dunstaffnage Castle, or as a place to walk into Oban town from.
-The Wild Bathing Sauna (set up at Ganavan Sands) is another way to experience the beach to relax then enjoy a refreshing dip afterwards.
-Sister beach Wee Ganavan has not got the same amenities but is usually a bit quieter as it is a smaller beach.
+The Wild Bathing Sauna (set up at Ganavan Sands) is another way to experience the beach, relax, and then enjoy a refreshing dip afterwards.
+Sister beach, Wee Ganavan, does not have the same amenities, but is usually a bit quieter.

-Ganavan Sands is a busier beach with lots of the local community using it throughout the day but there is still plenty of room for finding your own quiet spot.
+Ganavan Sands is a busier beach, with many locals using it throughout the day, but there is still plenty of room to find your own quiet spot.

 Background image - Kelly's Pier 2 Kelpie Media